All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Do I need GLP-1 medications if I can just exercise more?

 Exercise is powerful medicine.
 It improves insulin sensitivity independently of weight loss and has direct cardiovascular benefits.
-However, many patients with metabolic syndrome find that exercise alone produces modest weight loss (1% to 3%), which is often insufficient to resolve the syndrome.
+But many patients with metabolic syndrome find that exercise alone produces modest weight loss (1% to 3%), which is often insufficient to resolve the syndrome.
 GLP-1 medications can complement exercise by providing the caloric reduction needed for larger-scale weight loss .

 How long before metabolic syndrome markers start improving?